gdmoney/quotes/quotes-tina-luka.md

 -- *Henry Ford*

-**"Right is right, even if everyone is against it, and wrong is wrong, even if everyone is for it.."**
+**"Right is right, even if everyone is against it, and wrong is wrong, even if everyone is for it."**
 -- *William Penn*